httpencoding - encoding.go

 func HandleEncoding(r *http.Request, h Handler) bool {

-acceptHeader := r.Header.Get(acceptEncoding)
+acceptHeader := strings.TrimSpace(r.Header.Get(acceptEncoding))

-accepts := make(encodings, 0, strings.Count(acceptHeader, acceptSplit)+1)
+accepts := make(encodings, 0, strings.Count(acceptHeader, acceptSplit)+2)

 hasIdentity := false

-for _, accept := range strings.Split(acceptHeader, acceptSplit) {
+for accept := range strings.SplitSeq(acceptHeader, acceptSplit) {

 if name == "" {